 Compared to the Cake Eater and Dillinger 5, you can feel that extra grip as rolling resistance when you’re just riding along, but they’re still a great deal faster than Wrathlordes, and they pay you back with upgraded braking and climbing traction when you really need it.

-With a 120tpi casing and 160 flat head steel studs, the studded Gnarwhal’s sell for $225 each on the Trek website.
-Claimed weight is 1360g.
+With a 120tpi casing and 160 flat head steel studs, the studded Gnarwhal’s claimed weight is 1360g.